-In terms of the assessment of environmental impact of the proposed works, when assessing a Part 5 activity, a registered non-government school must fulfil its duty under Section 111, 112 of the EP& A Act and 228 of the Environmental Planning and Assessment Regulation 2000.
+In terms of the assessment of environmental impact of the proposed works, when assessing a Part 5 activity, a registered non-government school must fulfil its duty under Section 5.5 (old Section 111), 5.7 (Old Section 112) of the EP& A Act and Section 171 (old Section 228) of the Environmental Planning and Assessment Regulation 2021.

-Section 111(1) of the EP&A Act
+Section 5.5 of the EP&A Act

-Section 111(1) of the EP& A Act requires that for the purpose of attaining the objects of this Act relating to the protection and enhancement of the environment, a determining authority in its consideration of an activity shall, examine and take into account to the fullest extent possible all matters affecting or likely to affect the environment by reason of the proposed activity.
+Section 5.5 of the EP& A Act requires that for the purpose of attaining the objects of this Act relating to the protection and enhancement of the environment, a determining authority in its consideration of an activity shall, examine and take into account to the fullest extent possible all matters affecting or likely to affect the environment by reason of the proposed activity.
 These matters have been considered in Appendix E.

-It is noted that the regulations also may make provision for an approved code to address the matters referred to in Section 111.
+It is noted that the regulations also may make provision for an approved code to address the matters referred to in Section 5.5 (old Section 111).
 This Review of Environmental Factors has been prepared in accordance with the Code approved under Clause 244N of the Environmental Planning and Assessment Regulation 2000.

-Section 112 of the EP & A Act provides that where an activity is a prescribed activity or an activity of a prescribed kind or is likely to significantly affect the environment then an environmental impact statement (EIS) is to be prepared.
+Section 5.7 (old Section 112) of the EP & A Act provides that where an activity is a prescribed activity or an activity of a prescribed kind or is likely to significantly affect the environment then an environmental impact statement (EIS) is to be prepared.
 The proposed activity does not trigger any of the above requirements and as such Section 112 provisions do not apply.

-Clause 228(2) of the EP&A Regulation
+Clause 171 of the EP&A Regulation 2021

-An assessment of various environmental and legislative triggers and the environmental factors provided in Clause 228(2) have been considered in the assessment process with key environmental issues identified in this report.
+An assessment of various environmental and legislative triggers and the environmental factors provided in Clause 171 have been considered in the assessment process with key environmental issues identified in this report.

 - a. any environmental impact on a community, Comment: The works will have a temporary impact during construction but minimal environmental impact on the surrounding community overall.
-It will assist the school community in the ongoing operations of the school. - b. any transformation of a locality,

-Comment: The proposal will not significantly transform the locality.
-It will be a low scale addition to the classroom facilities of the existing school.

-- c. any environmental impact on the ecosystems of the locality,Comment: The proposal will not have any significant environmental impact on ecosystems. - d. any reduction of the aesthetic, recreational, scientific or other environmental quality or value of a locality, e. any effect on a locality, place or building having aesthetic, anthropological, archaeological, architectural, cultural, historical, scientific or social significance or other special value for present or future generations,
+It will assist the school community in the ongoing operations of the school. - any transformation of a locality, Comment: The proposal will not significantly transform the locality.
+It will be a low scale addition to the classroom facilities of the existing school. - c. any environmental impact on the ecosystems of the locality,Comment: The proposal will not have any significant environmental impact on ecosystems. - d. any reduction of the aesthetic, recreational, scientific or other environmental quality or value of a locality,